Studying Jonah 1

 And the list goes on.

 Despite these difficulties, these prophets all obeyed the Lord.
 Already, in the first three verses, Jonah stands in stark contrast.
 Jonah is the only recorded prophet to disobey the Lord!
+Knowing this, we can’t help but wonder why?
+Why did Jonah refuse to go to Nineveh?

-HISTORY - Where does the narrative take place?
+2. HISTORY - Where does the narrative take place?
 What can you learn about their town and travel?

 God called Jonah to journey more than 500 miles northeast of Samaria to Nineveh, a major city of the Assyrians, and one of Israel’s most feared enemies.

 Instead, in what direction did Jonah head and how far was he willing to go?
-Check to see if your Bible has a map or study notes that highlight the direction and distance to Tarshish, where Jonah intended to flee, versus Nineveh, where the Lord called the prophet.
+Check to see if your Bible has a map or study notes that highlight the direction and distance to Tarshish, where Jonah tried to flee, versus Nineveh, where the Lord called the prophet.

 How does the text describe Nineveh?
-(Jonah 1:2, 3:3, 8, 4:11, consider reading in the New Living Translation)
+(Jonah 1:2, 3:8b, 4:11, consider reading in the New Living Translation)

-CONTEXT - Bible: Does another passage in the Bible provide clarity?
+3. CONTEXT - Bible: Does another passage in the Bible provide clarity?

-Check out cross references in your Bible to see that it points to places like the book of Nahum (just two books past Jonah in your Bible), another prophet that God called to pronounce judgment upon Nineveh in the next century.
+Check out cross-references in your Bible to see that it points to places like the book of Nahum (just two books past Jonah in your Bible), another prophet that God called to pronounce judgment upon Nineveh in the next century.
 We learn quite a bit more about Nineveh in this short prophetic book.
-How is Nineveh described in Nahum 3:1-7?

-RESEARCH - Resources: What additional insights can you learn about Nineveh or the Assyrians from Biblical scholars provided in Study Bibles, commentaries and credible online resources?
+4. RESEARCH - Resources: What additional insights can you learn about Nineveh or the Assyrians from Biblical scholars provided in Study Bibles, commentaries and credible online resources?

 Here are a few we came across: